ssalvaterra/LIB-201/network-analysis.md

 ## Check-in

 Click to login to Canvas and complete the <a href="https://muw.instructure.com/courses/17249/quizzes/65105">1.Network Analysis</a> check-in.
+Students in HO 303 can complete the <a href="https://muw.instructure.com/courses/16930/quizzes/65839">1.Network Analysis check-in here</a>

 # 2. Analyzing relational data
 Did that phrase make your stomach turn?
 Don't worry!
 We are not actually doing math in this class, but we will be using mathematic concepts.
 We analyze networks by calculating the ways nodes influence each other.
 Let's break it down.